EventStore/documentation/docs/getting-started/use-cases/polyglot-persistence-tutorial-4.md

 The subscription will only retrieve events starting from `streamPosition` in the stream.

-If `streamPosition` is not at the end of the stream, then the subscription will first return all the events from that position to the end of the stream.
-Afterwards, it will listen for any new events appended in real-time.
+If `streamPosition` is not at the end of the stream, the subscription will first return all the events from that position to the end of the stream.
+Afterwards, it will listen for any new events appended in real time.

-If `streamPosition` is at the end of stream, then the subscription will automatically listen to new events in real time.
+If `streamPosition` is at the end of the stream, then the subscription will automatically listen to new events in real time.

 ::: info